 </div>

-HeresourceandpublishDateThey are the 'Called Field' of the custom fields you set up in the background.
+HeresourceandpublishDateAll are the 'callback fields' of the custom fields you set in the background.

-Handle values of custom fields of different types
+Handling values of different types of custom fields

-Single-line text and numeric types:This field's value is usually a simple string or number, it can be displayed by direct calling.
+Single-line text and numeric types:This field's value is usually a simple string or number, which can be displayed directly.